-The Southside Bethlehem Harvest Fest was full of local venders and great music on Saturday, October 6.
+The Bethlehem Harvest Fest, which took place in historic North Side Bethlehem, was full of local venders and great music on Saturday, October 6.
 It is a celebration of autumn as local venders sell their goods and musicians provide entertainment for guests.
 This year a few local bands came to play, including Ramtrout and James Supra/Sarah Ayers Band.
 Each band showcased a different kind of music, which catered to the diverse tastes of residents of Bethlehem.

 Ramtrout stood out in the middle of Main Street.
 The two band members, Rameen Shayegan and Mark Spellman, wore jeans and knit blazers — great outfits to pair with their folk music.
 Shayegan is from Bangor and Spellman is from Ireland, and they spoke calmly in between songs about how they met and formed Ramtrout.
 Both sang with such passion, taking turns singing songs that they played skillfully on their guitars.
 Their songs addressed heartbreak and loneliness after a break-up; their style evoked emotion and empathy with their raw vocals and pure sound.